Education Services

 Enroll & Pay

-After your test, a student services staff member will meet with the you and explain which class meets your needs the best.
+After your test, a student services staff member will meet with you and explain which class meets your needs the best.

 The cost is $50 for the full four-month class.